climu/OSR-discord-bot/README.md

 !sensei [term] - Displays the first paragraph for a specified term from Sensei's Library

+!quote [id] [response] -  Quotes a message using a specific message ID and responds to the message author.

 !info - Basic info about the bot.

 !help - A more detailed list of commands.